aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 ### Creating templates

-To create an experiment template, copy the above "Finished template" JSON into a file named `fis.json` and ensure you have changed the `roleArn` entry to be the ARN of the role you created earlier.
-To find this role ARN, navigate to [IAM Roles] page, search for the role `FisWorkshopServiceRole`, click on it and copy the value in **Role ARN**.
+To create an experiment template, copy the above "Finished template" JSON into a file named `fis.json` and ensure you have changed the `roleArn` entry to the ARN of the role you created earlier.
+To find this role ARN, navigate to the [IAM Roles](https://console.aws.amazon.com/iamv2/home#/roles) page, search for the role `FisWorkshopServiceRole`, click on it and copy the value in **Role ARN**.
 Then, use the CLI to create the template in AWS:

 ```bash
 aws fis create-experiment-template --cli-input-json file://fis.json